aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 For the majority of the use cases the implementation of DPoP is not justified and having all communications between a user agent and a SageMaker service endpoint within a private network and encrypted would be sufficient.
 However, it's important to understand all security implication and threat vectors of a chosen Studio access control enforcement.

-### Sign in to Studio from the AWS IAM Identity center
+### Sign in to Studio from the AWS IAM Identity Center
-Each user signs in to their Studio environment via a presigned URL from an AWS IAM Identity center portal without the need to go to the console in their AWS account.
-Your custom profile management backend uses an API call [`CreatePresignedDomainUrl`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) to generate a _presigned URL_ for the user.
+Each user signs in to their Studio environment via a presigned URL from an AWS IAM Identity Center access portal without the need to go to the console in their AWS account.
+The AWS access portal calls `CreatePresignedDomainUrl` automatically under the hood when a user federates in the Studio.
+Your can also create a custom profile management backend using the same API call [`CreatePresignedDomainUrl`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) to generate a _presigned URL_ for the user based on your own authorization and authentication logic.

-🚧 This part is coming in the next version of the workshop. 🚧
+If you would like to understand how to use IAM Identity Center to manage users and user profile, refer to the [Domain in IAM Identity Center mode](./domain-sso.md) lab.

 ## Step 7: control user permissions with IAM identity-based policies
 In addition to Studio access controls via IAM policy conditions, you can manage user permissions for API and resources via the IAM execution roles.